martinm43/nba_playoff_odds/README.md

 *Laptop: perform regression using Burke odds
-*figuring out how to email them/playoff predictions/expected outcomes of games to personal account *difference over sum and derby based modelling (good weekend project)
+*figuring out how to email them/playoff predictions/expected outcomes of games to personal account *difference over sum and derby based modelling (good weekend project) *import results for month of October on Nov 1